The 10 Best Things to do in Osaka – on Your First Trip

 You can go up Tsutenkaku, there’s a viewing platform on the 5th floor that looks out over Shinsekai.

-It is pretty at night though as the lower height allows you to see more detail below.
+It is pretty at night, though, as the lower height allows you to see more detail below.

-Oh and talking about night.
-The lights on the tower change colour and the circle at the top actually reveals the weather forecast for the city.
-If it’s white, it’s sunny, if it’s red it’s cloudy, if it’s blue get your umbrella ready!
+Oh, and talking about night.
+The lights on the tower change colour, and the circle at the top actually reveals the weather forecast for the city.
+If it’s white, it’s sunny; if it’s red, it’s cloudy; if it’s blue, get your umbrella ready!

 You’ll also find some fun shops on the lower levels of the tower.

-The rest of Shinsekai teams with izakayas and restaurants and it’s a good place to eat Kushi Katsu, it’s also a photographer’s dream with bright-colored signs, giant hanging models, and the shape of Tsutenkaku hovering in the background.
+It’s also a photographer’s dream with bright-colored signs, giant hanging models, and the shape of Tsutenkaku hovering in the background, and the cute Billiken statues that are an unofficial mascot of Osaka are everywhere.

 Nighttime view of Shinsekai in Osaka showing a gold billiken, neon signs and the Tsukentatsu tower in the background